czaczka/-assignment2/README.md

 ## git layout

 The git repository contains the main angular app along with the backend node server directory.
 Code is committed reguarly when a new feature is implemented and working correctly.
+Such as when a new component or route is created.
+IF work is being paused to take a break then changes are also committed with a message that displays what progress is being made.
+Currently everything has been merged to the main branch as the project has been completed but seperate branches would be used if a change affecting previous allready working code was being changed to implement a new feature.
 Changes would be pushed after every hour to maintain the integrity of the code.

 ## Data structures